cremelies/cremelies/readme.md

  》 I don't like sarcastic or ironic comments, I'm really slow to understand things and it makes me feel bad... while I don't mind as a joke, it still might make me feel a bit sour and down.
 I'd only ask to be a bit considerate, unless I'm really nonchalant atm... '^.^

  》 I’m usually off-tab and often only reply to whispers.
+I also do not engage in pointless arguments or drama that is dragged to me, so keep that in mind.

  》 I hide + block freely, I do not make exceptions if anything/anyone makes me uncomfortable.
-I REALLY dislike ignorance and assumptions... so please keep that away from me.
+I REALLY dislike ignorance and assumptions... so keep that away from me.

  》 I avoid by all meanings problematic fandoms, so don't take it in the wrong way if I'm wary at first.